Can Acupuncture and Chinese Medicine Help You?

 Consult The Most Experienced Practitioner of Oriental Medicine in Ohio

-For more than 2500 years, generations of patients and physicians have depended on Oriental medicine for preventative care, basic medical treatment, and advanced management of complex disorders.
+For more than 2500 years, generations of patients and physicians have depended on acupuncture, moxibustion, tuina, and dietary therapy for preventative care, basic medical treatment, and advanced management of complex disorders.
 These rarely mastered arts are now available in Cleveland.

-Very few physicians have been willing to spend the years of study necessary to understand the complex anatomy of the meridians or the subtle blending of plant materials to produce the Oriental medicine of the East.
-After more than 35 years of study and application, I have integrated these time-honored techniques with the best of modern medical knowledge.
+Very few physicians have devoted the years of study necessary to understand the complex anatomy of the meridians or the subtle blending of foods and flavors to produce the Oriental medicines of the East.
+After more than 45 years of study and application, I have integrated these time-honored techniques with the best of modern medical knowledge.

 For an overview of Traditional Oriental medicines, please follow this link: